Jeep Wrangler Review 2025: Price, specs & boot space

 "There’s a big difference between an SUV and an off-roader, and the Jeep Wrangler is definitely the latter."

 It can go places that owners of most SUVs wouldn’t even dream of attempting thanks to its four-wheel drive, low-range gears and selection of other off-roading hardware.
-It’s also partly thanks to soft suspension that allows a lot of wheel movement, and if you select the ultra-hardcore Rubicon model, you also get disconnecting front sway bars that give the wheels even more freedom of movement.
-Genuinely, there isn’t much that can stop a Wrangler, short of a brick wall.
+It’s also partly thanks to soft suspension that allows a lot of wheel movement, and if you select the ultra-hardcore Rubicon model, you also get the Rock-Trac Full Time 4:1 4x4 system.
+This is a more versatile system designed for tough off-roading, as the name suggests.

 On the road, meanwhile, it can deal with potholes better than most normal cars and you certainly won’t have to think twice about mounting a kerb.
 However, the Wrangler’s level of off-road excellence inevitably means some compromises in on-road sophistication.
 Sure enough, the car jitters and judders its way along the road the whole time, regardless of whether the surface beneath you is messy or immaculate.
 Just as unsettling is the way that the body bounces around untidily on undulating roads.